AI Use Cases/Construction

 Revenue & Operational Impact

 This fragmentation creates measurable business damage.
-Project cost overruns average 8-12% because margin erosion isn't flagged until month-end close.
-RFI response cycles stretch to 10-14 days because approvals get buried in email threads across Bluebeam and Procore.
-Safety incident rates remain elevated because trends aren't visible until quarterly insurance reviews.
+Margin erosion isn't flagged until month-end close, when the correction options have already narrowed.
+RFI response cycles stretch to weeks because approvals get buried in email threads across Bluebeam and Procore.
+Safety trends stay invisible until quarterly insurance reviews.
 Cash flow gaps widen because AIA draw approvals are delayed by manual invoice reconciliation across multiple systems.
-Executives operate on stale data, making decisions 2-3 weeks after problems emerge on job sites.
+Executives operate on stale data, making decisions weeks after problems emerge on job sites.

 Why Generic Tools Fail